anhnguyendepocen/stat209-f18/_notes/class12-inference-mean.md

 Unless we have a specific reason to use a different level, we will usually use a 95% confidence interval in this course.

-### Practice

-We will work on the next lab for the remainder of the class:
-<a href="https://raw.githubusercontent.com/statsmaths/stat209/master/labs/lab18.Rmd" download="lab18.Rmd" target="_blank">lab18.Rmd</a>

-Please upload your script to GitHub ahead of the next class.